This post covers essential communication skills for lawyers.

 The short version of that is: stand up straight, speak up, and look people in the eye.
 Let your body language project poise and confidence, not fear and uncertainty.

 An attorney’s communication style-not just what he or she says, but how he or she says it can affect the outcome of a transaction.

-8. Learn some new communication skills and then work on them as if your professional success depends on it.
-Go to a communication skills workshop, be brave and watch yourself on video and, above all, practice, practice, and then practice some more.
+Learn some new communication skills and then work on them as if your professional success depends on them.
+Go to a communication skills course, or workshop, be brave and watch yourself on video, and, above all, practice, practice, and then practice some more.